Last Updated on September 27, 2023

 Since you probably came by the way of another blog and may be unfamiliar with House Of Hipsters (HOH), I’ll be telling you a bit about myself, and how and why I decorate with a fun mixture of mid-century modern, vintage, and new.
 Also, if you’re looking for a source, please leave a comment below, and I’ll try my best to let you know where I snapped up my goodies.
 Let’s get crackin’, shall we?

 Since you’re my guest, I thought it best to start with the guest bedroom makeover.
 It’s one of the most recently revealed design projects.
-I worked with Decorist to concept the space which really streamlined the entire process and kept me on budget.
-They gave me a full shopping list, and boxes started to arrive.
 The entire room was put together with ease, and I’m absolutely thrilled with the end result.
 The space was also just featured on The Huffington Post…yep, I was dancin’ all day long son!
-You can read more about the process of working with Decorist here.
+You can read more about the bedroom makeover here.

 Fall Home Tour